Unbased rational homotopy theory: a Lie algebra approach: Notation and conventions

-This paper will often use an assortment of abbreviations.
-These abbreviations include: dg for differential graded; dgla for differential graded Lie algebra; cdga for commutative differential graded algebra; CMC for closed model category (in the sense of \cite{quillen}, for a review of this material consult \cite{dwyer_spalinski}); LLP for left lifting property; and RLP for right lifting property.
+This paper will often use an assortment of abbreviations, including: `dg' for `differential graded'; `dgla' for `differential graded Lie algebra'; `cdga' for `commutative differential graded algebra'; `CMC' for `closed model category' (in the sense of \cite{quillen}, for a review of this material consult \cite{dwyer_spalinski}); `LLP' for `left lifting property'; and `RLP' for `right lifting property'.